GPTStonks/gptstonks.github.io/docs/blog/posts/run-gptstonks-preview-locally.md

 To install Docker Compose, follow the official [installation guide](https://docs.docker.com/compose/install/#installation-scenarios).
 ///

 In this tutorial, the selected model is [`Zephyr 7B Beta - GGUF`](https://huggingface.co/TheBloke/zephyr-7B-beta-GGUF).
-Download it with `huggingface-cli`:
+Download it with `huggingface-cli` (`pip install huggingface-cli`):

 ```bash
 huggingface-cli download TheBloke/zephyr-7B-beta-GGUF zephyr-7b-beta.Q4_K_M.gguf --local-dir . --local-dir-use-symlinks False
 ```

 Once you've successfully downloaded the model, you'll want to mount it into `/api/gptstonks_api/zephyr-7b-beta.Q4_K_M.gguf`.
 This is crucial, as the environment variable `LLM_MODEL_ID` specified in `.env.template` references this path within the container.
-To achieve this, set the `LOCAL_LLM_PATH` to the local directory where the model is stored, like so:
+To achieve this, set the `LOCAL_LLM_PATH` to the local directory where the model is stored before running `docker compose up`, like so:

 ```bash
 LOCAL_LLM_PATH=path/to/downloaded/model/zephyr-7b-beta.Q4_K_M.gguf docker compose up